 VERU INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of Florida against Veru Inc.

-/EIN News/ -- NEW YORK, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action has been filed in the United States District Court for the Southern District of Florida on behalf of shareholders of Veru Inc. (NASDAQ:VERU) (“Veru”) that incurred damages on their purchases of Veru Inc. common stock between May 11, 2022 to November 9, 2022, inclusive.
+NEW YORK, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action has been filed in the United States District Court for the Southern District of Florida on behalf of shareholders of Veru Inc. (NASDAQ:VERU) (“Veru”) that incurred damages on their purchases of Veru Inc. common stock between May 11, 2022 to November 9, 2022, inclusive.

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.